deenamanick/Centos-Vagrantfile/README.md

-# Spin up 3 Centos 9 Linux using Vagrant
+# Spin up 3 Centos 9 Linux using Vagrant on Ubuntu 24.04

 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 In short, Vagrant tools will make life easier for developer who wants to setup a virtual machine in a short period.
 As part of DevOps in Depth Course structure, we are building Cento7 in Virutal Maching using Vagrant tool.

 ## Features